mrjclark/FinApp/Policies/01 Information Security Policy.md

 ## 1. Purpose and Scope

 ### 1.1 Purpose
-FinApp is an open-source initiative devoted to cultivating secure software development through wisdom in architecture, courage in execution, justince in protection, and temperance in review.
+FinApp is an open-source initiative devoted to cultivating secure software development through wisdom in architecture, courage in execution, justice in protection, and temperance in review.
 This project is to champion security through stewardship.
 We are all responsible for preserving data integrity and confidentiality not through obligation, but with the understanding that it is a right that all collaborators and users deserve.
 The project is designed to empower developers and inspire confidence in those who are looking for intentional governance rooted in trust, transparency, and continual growth.

 This Information Security Policy establishes the principles, objectives, and governance structure for the FinApp project.
 It sets forth the commitment to secure information assets and provides the foundation for all supporting standards, procedures, and guidelines.